crashdean/kickstarter-analysis/README.md

 * Launched_At
 * Category and Subcategory

-For the first analysis, the outcome and launch date to create a PivotTable.
+For the first analysis, the outcome and launch date were used to create a PivotTable.
 In this PivotTable,  the columns field were populated with the outcome column.
 The rows field with populated using the date created column; which was converted from Excel date to standard date first.
 Outcomes was selected for value, and the table fitlered using parent category and years after ungrouping it form launch date.
 The PivotTable was then